apache/datasketches-website/docs/Architecture/LargeScale.md

 From the user's perspective, as long as the *SerVer* is the same, older *Software Versions* should be able to read sketch images created by newer *Software Versions*.
 But the APIs may be different, obviously.
 An older *Software Version* will not be able to take advantage of new features introduced in new *Software Versions*, but it should be able to do what it did before.
 In other words, there will be no loss of access to the serialized sketch and the older *Software Version* capabilities.
 A user should not need to access the *SerVer*, nonetheless it is always stored in index one of the serialized image.
 If a sketch is presented with a *SerVer* that it is not compatible with, the sketch should throw an exception and say what the problem is, just like Java does with its *Class File Format Versions*.

+Sketches requiring user-written custom serialize/deserialize code rely on users to port that custom code themselves for cross-version, cross-language, and cross-platform compatibility.

 #### The Serialized Image of a Sketch
 * The structure (or image) of a serialized sketch is independent of the language from which it was created.
 * The sketch image only contains little-endian primitives, such as int64, int32, int16, int8, double-64, float-32, UTF-8 strings, and simple array structures of those.
 While these serialized primitives between languages may not be strictly equal they can be interpreted to be logically equivalent.
 We do not support big-endian serialization.